-Typically, onset of symptoms occurs at about age 60 and runs a rapid course.
+Typically, Creutzfeldt-Jakob Disease symptoms start at about age 60 and run a rapid course.
 There are four major categories of CJD:

 Sporadic CJD is the most common form of the disease.
 It accounts for 85% of cases.
 The cause of sporadic CJD is unknown, but it is believed that a normal cellular protein undergoes a spontaneous change in conformation (prion protein) that results in the disease.
-This form of the disease is believed to be spontaneous and not the result of an infection.
+This form of disease is believed to be spontaneous and not the result of an infection.

 Variant CJD was first reported in 1996.
 It is believed to be the result of eating meat from cattle with bovine spongiform encephalopathy (BSE or mad cow disease).
-In contrast with sporadic CJD which affects older people, the variant form primarily affects young subjects (i.e., in the late 20s) and may have a longer course, between one and two years.
+In contrast with sporadic CJD, which affects older people, the variant form primarily affects young subjects (i.e., in the late 20s) and may have a longer course, between one and two years.

 The following investigations can be performed to support the diagnosis:

 Currently, no treatment can cure or control CJD.
 Current treatment aims to alleviate symptoms and make patients as comfortable as possible.
-Opiate drugs can help relieve pain, and the drugs clonazepam and sodium valproate may help relieve involuntary muscle jerks.
+Opiate drugs can help relieve pain; the drugs clonazepam and sodium valproate may help relieve involuntary muscle jerks.

 About 90 percent of patients die within one year.
 In the early stages of the disease, patients may have failing memory, behavioral changes, lack of coordination, and visual disturbances.
 As the illness progresses, mental deterioration becomes pronounced and involuntary movements, blindness, weakness of extremities, and coma may occur.